nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

   deployment te-database-nuodb-cluster0-demo
 ```

-Alternatively, the database processes can be restarted manually by shutting down each process using `nuocmd shutdown process --start-id ...` command.
+Alternatively, the database processes can be restarted manually by deleting each database pod using `kubectl delete pod ...` command.
-Kubernetes will automatically restart the engine container which will effectively restart the database process.
+Kubernetes will automatically restart the pod which will effectively restart the database process.

 It is recommended to perform each rollout or database process restart sequentially after verifying the domain process certificates as described in [Verify Domain Certificates](#verify-domain-certificates).